 College has become a means to a piece of paper that allegedly entitles a person to a job.

 Personal growth and expansion of one’s mind and beliefs no longer have any place in higher education.
-We all thought that our friend’s parents were heartless dictators when they insisted that if he wanted to major in studio art (which they clearly thought was a useless career pursuit), he should also major in business.
+We all thought that our friend’s parents were heartless dictators when they insisted that if he wanted to major in studio art, he should also major in business.

 Looking back, I see that they did it to save their son from a life of poverty and debt.
 They wanted to give him options later in life.